dhirata-trumid/git-practice/3. Rebase/README.md

 ### Interactive rebase

-Interactive rebase gives you a whole new power to rewrite your commit history and
+Interactive rebase gives you a whole new power to rewrite your commit history.
+There's many uses for it, but the use we'll go over today, is using interactive rebase to skip commits from your feature branch.
+A common reason you may want to do this is when the repo contains a version number.
+If the version number in master / main has been incremented, then you definitely don't want apply your changes

+To do an interactive rebase,

+1. Get the branch that's been prepped for this, `git checkout interactive_rebase_practice`
+2. Run the rebase with the `-i` flag, `git rebase -i main`
+3. You'll see a text editor screen open, that looks like
+![]
+4. Delete the lines corresponding to the commits you no longer want
+5. Save and quit.
+Your rebase will now continue as normal.
+If there are no conflicts, the rebase is not complete.
+If there are conflicts, you'll go through the normal conflict resolution flow.

 ## Further Reading